Last Updated on December 15, 2020.

 By accident, I fell into a very simple routine.
 First thing in the morning, I’d grab one of our hampers of dirty laundry and wash it (less than 3 minutes of work).
 Just after lunch, I switched that load of laundry to the dryer (less than 3 minutes of work).
 And then just before dinner I would fold and put away that one load of laundry (5 minutes of work).
 After a few days I was totally caught up, and it was super simple to maintain.

 And, ultimately we realized we had way too many clothes.
 We had more than 30 pairs of size 3T pants.
+Not even kidding.
 No toddler needs 30 pairs of pants.
 So now we have far fewer clothes and I spend 10 minutes a day on laundry.
 And no more laundry nightmares.

 CREATE ONE ROUTINE TODAY